naveendwgn/CoinBase/README.md

 # Features

 - View real-time price of 100s of cryptocurrencies
-- Monitor price changes, market trends, and news updates for your watchlist
 - Search for cryptocurrencies by name
 - Responsive design for desktop and mobile devices